Last Updated: 14 April, 2025

 Regarding the total amount of handle, revenue, and tax income accumulated since legalizing sports betting, Virginia is in the top ten states in all three categories.
 Since they launched sports betting in 2021, only six states, New York, Pennsylvania, New Jersey, Illinois, Tennessee, and Ohio, have produced more tax revenue than Virginia, and their position inside the top ten of all three categories likely isn't changing anytime soon.

-The best thing regarding the VA online betting market is that, based on the figures, this market continues to grow on a year-on-year basis, as the 2024 total betting handle, revenue, as well as tax income exceeded the previous year's numbers by a mile, 24%, 22%, and 28% respectively.
+The best thing about the VA online betting market is that, according to the figures, it continues to grow year over year.
+In 2024, the total betting handle, revenue, and tax income exceeded the previous year's numbers by a mile: 24%, 22%, and 28%, respectively.

 Virginia sports betting record months: